projectfluent/fluent-langneg-rs/README.md

 loc2.set_region("ca")?;

-// The second and third parameters are allow for range matching if loc.matches(loc2, false, false) {
+// The second and third parameters allow for range matching if loc.matches(loc2, false, false) {
   println!("Locales are matching!");
 }